HybridDog/small_paths/README.txt

 TODO:
-— add a new line function (2d and more exact)
+— test new line function with a big net